 It is summer, 1996.
-Bernice and I are driving her stuffed-to-the-gills Tarus on our way to our new life in Phoenix.
+Bernice and I are driving her stuffed-to-the-gills Taurus on our way to our new life in Phoenix.
 After an interminable drive through flat-ass, farm-riddled Kansas we had holed up at the Tucumcari Holiday Inn.
 We arrived there after dark and set our alarm for four bells next morning.
-It was still dark when we drank our fist coffee on the road.
-Since we are both from the midwest we were still feeling like we had been driving forever without getting anywhere.
+It was still dark when we drank our first coffee on the road.
+Since we are both from the Midwest we were still feeling like we had been driving forever without getting anywhere.
 That was about to change.

 My life partner, Bernice Betty Wagner, died on February 17, 2011.
 I am in my thirteenth month of grieving.
 In my journey I have not yet become whole, but I have changed.
 I recently attempted to describe this change through a letter to a woman I met in one of my grief counseling sessions.
 She had recently lost her mother.
 Through talking to each other about our losses, we became friends.
 I have her permission, as well as that of my two good friends Paul and Deanna, to share this letter with you.